microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 ## What does success look like for Challenge-01?

 + Azure Health Data Services workspace and FHIR service deployed and available in Azure.
-+ FHIR-Proxy and FHIR Loader deployed in Azure for future challenges.
++ Other Azure resources for future challenges successfully deployed.
+Template deployment must have no errors.
-+ Client application created in Azure Active Directory for use with Postman and your FHIR service.
++ App registration created in Azure Active Directory for use with Postman and your FHIR service.
-+ Postman set up and able to connect with the FHIR service.
++ Postman set up and able to connect with your FHIR service.
   + Capability Statement from your FHIR service - received.

     ```json